Örebro school shooting: Motive

 On 5 February 2025, the police stated that everything indicated the shooter had "no ideological motive."
 While lead investigator Anna Bergkvist initially appeared to withdraw the statement the following day, it was eventually confirmed on 16 May that the shooting was not a targeted attack against a person or specific group of people, and that Andersson "methodically fired at everyone he saw".
 The police noted, however, that the perpetrator's phone and computer hard drives, which could have stored crucial information for the motive of the attack, were missing.

 The police's national offender profiling unit later summarised Andersson's motive:

 The motive is assessed to be personally linked to a desire to commit suicide.
 In connection with this, Rickard Andersson chose to communicate his perceived frustration and take out his aggression on the surroundings at a place that held personal value for him.
 He planned for and acted in a way that shows a clear drive to kill as many people as possible during the act.
 This, together with the fact that he did not try to hide his identity, suggests that the act itself is a final, misguided communication to the outside world before ending his life.

 The police investigation showed that Andersson's expulsion from Campus Risbergska, which led to his student loans being cut off, could have been a trigger for him in seeking revenge on the school before committing suicide.
 One of the only hints of a motive that Andersson left behind was his old math book, which he had placed in the school bathroom where he was preparing for the attack.
 Speculation arose that this book was from the same course he had failed, and might be a hint as to why he chose the school as a target.
 However, other reports claimed that it could have been a simple coincidence, and the reason why Andersson had brought his math book on the day of the attack could not be positively determined.

+Possible political motive

+Days before the shooting, Andersson had reportedly browsed a far-right website.
+Swedish celebrity journalist and writer Jan Guillou has argued that the attack was "clearly racially motivated", and that the shooting should be labeled as a terrorist attack.